Paul O'Grady: 1978–1984: Lily Savage and the drag circuit

-Residency in Vauxhall: 1984–1992
+1984–1992: Residency in Vauxhall

 In 1984, O'Grady began work as a barman at a Vauxhall gay pub, the Elephant and Castle.
 As Lily, he compered "Ladies Night" each Tuesday, where amateur drag acts would perform.
 As compere, he tried out comedy routines, becoming known for insulting both the acts and the audience; he attracted growing crowds and he was interviewed by artist Patrick Procktor.
 After six months, he transferred his act to the nearby Royal Vauxhall Tavern (RVT) gay pub, re-opening his show on Thursday nights as "Stars of the Future".
 In 1985 he obtained his own council flat in Vauxhall's Victoria Mansions.
 During the mid-1980s, he entered a relationship with Brendan "Murph" Murphy, the manager of a gay sauna near the Oval, Kennington.
 Murphy subsequently became O'Grady's manager.

-Eventually appearing at the RVT three times a week, on Sundays O'Grady began performing at the Union Tavern in Camberwell and the Goldsmith's Tavern in New Cross, where he often preceded Vic Reeves' three-hour show Vic Reeves Big Night Out.
+Eventually appearing at the RVT three times a week, on Sundays O'Grady began performing at the Union Tavern in Camberwell and the Goldsmiths Tavern in New Cross, where he often preceded Vic Reeves' three-hour show Vic Reeves Big Night Out.
 Quitting his council work, he focused full-time on his career as Lily, taking his act across the country and abroad.
-Other venues he performed at included the Madame JoJo's club in Soho, the Bloomsbury Theatre, and the Heaven nightclub.
+Other venues he performed at included the Madame Jojo's club in Soho, the Bloomsbury Theatre, and the Heaven nightclub.
 Befriending American drag queen Divine and his manager Bernard Jay, Jay booked O'Grady to appear in Fort Lauderdale, Florida.
 As Divine had done, O'Grady also recorded his own Hi-NRG song, "Tough at the Top", which was produced by DJ Ian Levine.
 In 1988, he performed as Madame in The Scythe of Reason, and appeared at the Glasgow Mayfest, where he developed a lifelong friendship with actor Ian McKellen.